NCAR/ccpp-framework/doc/auto_clone_constituents.md

 The other `%instantiate` kwargs (`std_name`, `long_name`,
 `diag_name`, `units`, `vertical_dim`, `advected`, `molar_mass`)
-already had accepted spellings in capgen-ng; the shim just wires them into the synthesised call.
+already had accepted spellings in capgen; the shim just wires them into the synthesised call.

 ## Defaults that match original capgen

-- **`long_name` is synthesised when missing.** If the scheme metadata has no `long_name` on a constituent arg, capgen-ng builds one from the standard name by replacing underscores with spaces and capitalising the first character.
+- **`long_name` is synthesised when missing.** If the scheme metadata has no `long_name` on a constituent arg, capgen builds one from the standard name by replacing underscores with spaces and capitalising the first character.
   Example: `cloud_liquid_dry_mixing_ratio` →